Our graduate program teaches you to understand the complexity of computing in the real-world context that it is being used.

 - Project Option: three credits for the MS project + at least 15 additional credits of graduate (2100-level or higher) Department of Computer Science courses.

-All additional coursework must be completed with a B- or better.
+All additional coursework must be completed with B- or better.

-To fulfill the additional credits, a student may count either one CS 1600-level or one CS 20xx course (excluding 2000-2009) or (b) petition GPEC to count one out-of-department course.
+To fulfill the additional credits,a student may count either (a) one CS 20xx course (excluding 2000-2009) or (b) petition GPEC to count one out-of-department course.

 All coursework must be completed with an overall grade point average of 3.0 (B) or higher.